carolinescranton01/AtHomeBloodCollection-Proteomics_Analysis/README.md

 Analysis was conducted in R studio (2024.04.0+735, R version 4.3.1) and in Microsoft Excel V16.96.1

-Code will be organized as R scripts with generic names for variables which will be specified in the code
+Code will be organized as R scripts with generic names for variables which will be specified in the code.
+Analysis steps are stored in folders + an additional README.md file describing what was done and why